Applications of the Defect of a Finitely Presented Functor: The Yoneda Lemma and Finitely Presented Functors

-Let $\C$ and $\D$ denote two abelian categories.
-Recall the definition of the functor category $(\C,\D)$.
-The objects of $(\C,\D)$ are additive covariant functors $F\:\C\to \D$ and the morphisms between two such objects are the natural transformations between them.
-The category $(\C,\D)$ is abelian.
-The addition of natural transformations $\alpha,\beta$ is defined componentwise A sequence of functors is exact in $(\C,\D)$ if and only if for every $X\in \C$ the sequence is exact in $\D$.
-For every $X\in \C$ the evaluation functor $\ev_X\:(\C,\D)\to \D$ is exact.
+This section is a quick review.
+For more details, see \cite{coh} and \cite{mclane}.
+Throughout this entire paper: \begin{enumerate} \item The word functor will always mean additive functor. \item The category of right modules will be denoted by $\Mod(R)$ and the category of finitely presented right modules will be denoted by $\mod(R)$. \item Every left module can be viewed as a right module over its opposite ring $R^{op}$. \item Unless otherwise stated, the category $\A$ will always be assumed to be an abelian category.
+All statements hold for an arbitrary abelian category $\A$ which does not need to be skeletally small. \item The category of abelian groups will be denoted by $\ab$. \end{enumerate}

-The category of abelian groups will be denoted $\ab$.
-A functor $F\in(\C, \ab)$ is called \dbf{representable} if it is isomorphic to $\hom_\C(X,\blank)$ for some $X\in \C$.
-The full subcategory of $(\C,\ab)$ consisting of representable functors will be denoted $\rep(\C,\ab)$ We will abbreviate the representable functors by $(X,\blank)$.
+A functor $F\:\A\To \ab$ is called \dbf{representable} if it is isomorphic to $\hom_\A(X,\blank)$ for some $X\in \A$.
+We will abbreviate the representable functors by $(X,\blank)$.
 The most important property of representable functors is the following well known lemma of Yoneda: